 Movements begin due to abundant Gospel-spreading activity.

-Especially among the unreached, this activity is usually conducted by people with missionary or evangelistic giftings.
-Much of this activity could be termed “abundant sowing” (to use a Biblical term) or “super-spreading” (to use an epidemiological term that many have become familiar with).
+People with missionary and evangelistic giftings “sow abundantly” to use a Biblical term.
+They are, in the language of epidemiology, “super-spreaders.”
 One example of this kind of event was the Day of Pentecost when Peter preached and saw 3,000 come to faith on that day.
 Other examples include Paul’s activities in various cities and places, where he evangelized large portions of the population in a relatively short period of time.

-“Abundant sowing” is marked by large numbers of people being added through “conversion” growth.
-This growth can be explosively fast and can lead to rapid doublings and expansions of size.
+“Abundant sowing” is marked by large numbers of people being added through “conversion” growth (as opposed to children being born into Christian families).
+Such growth can be explosively fast.
+It can lead to rapid expansion, and even doublings and multiple doublings.
 It can be exhilarating, especially if it happens in places where there has been no fruit for some time.

-Movements continue to expand through the combination of two different kinds of growth: “abundant sowing” and “personal witness.”
+Movements continue to expand through several different kinds of growth.

 The first Gospel-spreaders often (1) abundantly share the gospel, (2) make disciples, and (3) from this early harvest raise up additional new “super-spreaders”–people who are gifted apostles and evangelists, who almost immediately begin sharing widely and making disciples themselves.
 This cyclical process can lead to sustained multiplication that can bring a movement very rapidly to four generations and one thousand believers or more.
 (This process is outlined in the Heart and Four Fields).

-As the movement grows, however, some portion of the growth will begin to come from “demographic” growth.
-Here I am referring to the everyday witness of the typical believer, especially to their discipling of family members.
-If you think about it, most believers don’t come to faith as a result of a missionary or passionate evangelist–they come to faith because of their parents, friends, or co-workers.
+As the movement grows, however, some portion of the growth will begin to come from more every day, personal, one-to-one evangelism: the witness and disciple-making of the typical believer, especially discipling their family members.
+If you think about it, most believers don’t come to faith as a result of a missionary or passionate evangelist.
+They come to faith because of their parents, friends, or co-workers.

 While all believers are commanded to be ready to share their faith, not all are gifted evangelists (just as not all are gifted pastors, or teachers, or prophets, or apostles).
 Further, passionate evangelists–“super-spreaders”–seem to be even rarer.
 DMM trainer David Watson once told me, “The person who shares the Gospel with 1,000 other people is pretty rare.
 Most people don’t do anything at all.
 The few who do typically just disciple their families.”
 Other DMM practitioners agree: of those trained in DMM principles, somewhere between 2 and 10% (more typically on the 2% side) actually do anything with the training.